tomjoht/tomjoht.github.io/_posts/2023/2023-01-26-job-hunter-support-group-bobby-kennedy.md

 description: "Bobby Kennedy provides various courses on <a href='https://becometechnicalwriter.com/courses/'>becometechnicalwriters.com</a> to help people transition into technical writing.
 Previously, he mostly offered eight-week Jump School courses.
 Starting this spring, he's also offering a new, one-of-a-kind course called the <a href='https://becometechnicalwriter.com/courses/'>Job-Hunter Support Group</a>, which focuses on helping people find job openings for technical writers, prepare a resume and portfolio, and interview convincingly for the positions.
 The following is a Q&A with Bobby about the new course.
 (Note: This is a sponsored post.)"
 ---

-## Discount codes

-If you sign up for either the 8-week Jump School, which starts February 6, or the Job-Hunter Support Group, which starts April 3, use the code `tomjohson` to get a $50 discount.
-You must use the code before February 6.
-See [courses](https://becometechnicalwriter.com/courses/) for details.
-Note: When you use this code, I'll receive a commission as an affiliate, so mentioning the code `tomjohson` is a way to support me as well.

 ## Q&A with Bobby

 Here's the Q&A with Bobby about the new Job-Hunter Support Group course.